Eppie-io/TuviAuthProtonLib/README.md

 # About TuviAuthProtonLib

-TuviAuthProtonLib is a .NET standard 2.0 base C# Library that can can help you authenticate against Proton's servers.
+TuviAuthProtonLib is a .NET standard 2.0 C# Library that can can help you authenticate against Proton servers.

 ## List of the features